 What it means to be black British today is centered less on Caribbean identity and is much more encompassing of British Africans, who are now shaping culture.
 Over the past few years, the way black Brits engage with each other, endearingly or out of rage, has changed.
 The heavy influence of patois on British slang is now giving way and merging with language brought via West African migration.
 We see phrases such as ‘I cannot come and kill myself’, ‘Look at your head’, ‘At your big age’ and Yourba words like ‘Oyinbo’ pepper and conceal the meaning of our conversations.
 These have become a collective way to communicate, which keeps tradition alive and strengthens the bonds between black Brits.

 The fusion of language has also spilt out into the fusion of sounds.
-Not only are we seeing fixed UK genres impacted by traditional sounds from Africa and the Caribbean, but we are also seeing traditional Caribbean genres influenced by a global emergence of pan-Africanism.
-Take Afro-soca, a new hybrid of electronic soca with melodic Afrobeats.
+Not only are we seeing fixed British genres impacted by traditional sounds from Africa and the Caribbean, we’re also seeing traditional Caribbean genres influenced by a global emergence of pan-Africanism.
+Take Afro-soca—a new hybrid of electronic soca with melodic Afrobeats.
 “Connections between West Africa and Trinidad happened as early as 2014,” Nicholas Tyrell, writer and host of music podcast Don’t Alert The Stans, tells me via email.
 “Artists like Timaya seeking a collaboration with Machel Montano to create ‘Shake Yuh Bum Bum’, contributed to the bi-continental connections that followed.
 Today, artists like Walshy Fire incorporate all of these sounds into their projects and actively try to untie the two regions—despite living in the United States.
 This can be viewed as a further example of the expansion of Afro-soca to bigger markets.”